 If you can successfully cast a reasonable doubt on any of the above they you must be found not guilty…….!

 The basic premise is that you yourself don’t have to prove anything, you only have to cast reasonable doubt.

 The Drivers Identity

-But, this is your confession, and we have had instances of clients who initially admitted that they were driving, but later discovered that they were not driving at the time of the alleged speeding offence and so have retracted their confession.
+But, this is your confession.
+We have had instances of clients who initially admitted that they were driving.
+Later they discovered that they were not driving at the time of the alleged speeding offence and therefore retracted their confession.

-Basic argument – “It wasn’t me driving at the time of the alleged speeding offence”.
+Basic argument therefore is – “It wasn’t me driving at the time of the alleged speeding offence”.

 It wasn’t a motor vehicle

 This is often a difficult argument to use to defend speed related allegations.

 This is because anything that will go fast enough to exceed the speed limit is likely to be considered to be a motor vehicle….. having said that, it can still be a possible defence.